PoorTuna/MalbaroDiscordBot/readme.md

 ### Required Software
 - Python 3.11 or higher
-- FFmpeg (for audio processing)
+- FFmpeg (for audio processing) # make sure you have it in your "path"
-- libffi
-- libsodium

 ### Dependencies
 All Python dependencies are listed in `requirements.txt`.
 Install them using: